interagent/prmd/docs/schemata.md

 # schemata
 This document seeks to explain JSON schema in practice as well as our usage and associated implications.
 Everything described must be followed unless otherwise noted (or it is a bug).
 Unless otherwise noted (as in meta-data) keys should be alphabetized for ease of modification/review/updating.
+A great example in-the-wild is available for the Heroku Platform API, see [Heroku Devcenter](https://devcenter.heroku.com/articles/platform-api-reference#schema) for details.

 ## json-schema